Ircama/hostp2pd/README.md

 __The Wi-Fi Direct Session Manager__

-*wpa_cli* controller of Wi-Fi Direct connections handled by *wpa_supplicant*, including P2P WPS enrolment.
+*hostp2pd* implements a soft host [Access Point](https://en.wikipedia.org/wiki/Wireless_access_point) (AP) user space [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) software in [Wi-Fi Direct](https://en.wikipedia.org/wiki/Wi-Fi_Direct) mode, enabling a [wireless network interface card](https://en.wikipedia.org/wiki/Wireless_network_interface_controller) to act as *Ad hoc* access point and [Wi-Fi Protected Setup](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Setup) (WPS) [authentication server](https://en.wikipedia.org/wiki/Authentication_server).
+It has very basic functionalities roughly similar to [hostapd](https://en.wikipedia.org/wiki/Hostapd) (with its [hostapd.conf](https://w1.fi/cgit/hostap/plain/hostapd/hostapd.conf) configuration file), which is the widely adopted and higly functional AP software, generally used for infrastructure mode networking.

-This program accepts [Wi-Fi Direct](https://www.wi-fi.org/discover-wi-fi/wi-fi-direct) connections from P2P Clients.
-It activates a local P2P-GO (Wi-Fi Direct Group Owner) by interfacing [wpa_supplicant](https://en.wikipedia.org/wiki/Wpa_supplicant) via [wpa_cli](https://manpages.debian.org/stretch/wpasupplicant/wpa_cli.8.en.html).

-In order to fully automate the workflow of a P2P-GO in [AP mode](https://en.wikipedia.org/wiki/Wireless_access_point), the program runs *wpa_cli* in background and pipes [p2p commands](https://w1.fi/cgit/hostap/plain/wpa_supplicant/README-P2P) to it via pseudo-tty communication, while reading events.
+*hostp2pd* accepts [Wi-Fi Direct](https://www.wi-fi.org/discover-wi-fi/wi-fi-direct) connections from P2P Clients and activates a local [P2P-GO](https://w1.fi/wpa_supplicant/devel/p2p.html) (Wi-Fi Direct Group Owner).
+It fully relies on [wpa_supplicant](https://en.wikipedia.org/wiki/Wpa_supplicant) to manage Wi-Fi Direct networking and it interfaces *wpa_supplicant* through its [wpa_cli](https://manpages.debian.org/stretch/wpasupplicant/wpa_cli.8.en.html) command-line interface ([CLI](https://en.wikipedia.org/wiki/Command-line_interface)): *wpa_cli* is run in background and [p2p commands](https://w1.fi/cgit/hostap/plain/wpa_supplicant/README-P2P) are piped via pseudo-tty communication, while events returned by *wpa_cli* are read and processed.

+*hostp2pd* enables *wpa_supplicant* to accept Wi-Fi Direct connections from Android smartphones, as well as managing standard infrastructure mode AP connections to the same P2P-GO group.

-hostp2pd includes a command-line interface for extensive monitoring and controlling, can be executed as a batch or as a daemon and provides an API for integration into other Python programs.
+It includes a command-line interface mode for monitoring and controlling, can be executed as a batch or as a daemon and provides an API for integration into other Python programs.

-# Why using Wi-Fi Direct with Android devices
+# Connecting via Wi-Fi Direct with Android devices

-Wi-Fi Direct (formerly named Wi-Fi Peer-to-Peer, or P2P) allows two devices to connect directly to each other, without the need for a traditional Wireless Access Point (AP).
+Wi-Fi Direct (formerly named Wi-Fi Peer-to-Peer, or *P2P*) allows devices to connect directly to each other, without the need for a traditional Wireless Access Point (AP).
 The role of the access point is replaced by the so-called Group Owner, typically negotiated during the connection setup.

-An advantage of Wi-Fi Direct with Android is that it can coexist with a traditional Wi-Fi connection as well as with a cellular connection: this means that an Android smartphone can be connected to a mobile network, or to a Wi-Fi AP with internet access (which always takes priority to the mobile network for its internal Android routing configuration) and at the same time connect to the UNIX device via Wi-Fi Direct, without losing the routing to the mobile network or AP because, differently from the standard Wi-Fi connection, Wi-Fi Direct does not interfere with the mobile routing.
+An advantage of Wi-Fi Direct with Android is that it can coexist with a traditional Wi-Fi connection as well as with a cellular connection: this means that an Android smartphone can be connected to a mobile network, or to an infrastructure-mode Wi-Fi AP with internet access (which always takes priority to the mobile network for its internal Android routing configuration) and at the same time connect to a UNIX device via Wi-Fi Direct, without losing the routing to the mobile (or AP) network because with Android, differently from the standard infrastructure-mode Wi-Fi AP connection, Wi-Fi Direct does not interfere with the routing table.

-Apple iOS devices do not support Wi-Fi Direct.

-*hostp2pd* enables *wpa_supplicant* to accept Wi-Fi Direct connections from Android smartphones, as well as managing standard AP connection to the same group in P2P-GO mode.
+Apple iOS devices do not support Wi-Fi Direct, but can concurrently connect to a persistent group in AP mode, the same way as for traditional infrastructure-mode Access Points managed by *hostapd*; differently from Android phones, if the persistent group does not configure a default router, iOS does not change the routing tables of the cellular network, which is by consequence not lost.

 # Installation